• Target level of study

 Target audience

-High school students and students from the Academy of Montpellier, the Occitanie region, France and International
+High school and college students from the Montpellier Academy, the Occitanie region, France, and internationally

 Read more